DAN ARIELY

 • Featured by Fortune magazine as one of the "10 gurus you should know”

-Ariely became engrossed with the idea that we repeatedly and predictably make the wrong decisions in many aspects of our lives and that research could help change some of these patterns.
+As his research progressed, Ariely became increasingly fascinated by the idea that people repeatedly and predictably make poor decisions in many aspects of life, and that systematic research could help change these patterns.
+He later realized that understanding decision-making could benefit not only academics and organizations, but anyone navigating everyday life.

-Ariely received a Ph.D. in marketing from Duke University, a Ph.D. and M.A. in cognitive psychology from the University of North Carolina at Chapel Hill, and a B.A. in psychology from Tel Aviv University.
+Dan Ariely received a Ph.D. in Marketing from Duke University, a Ph.D. and M.A. in Cognitive Psychology from the University of North Carolina at Chapel Hill, and a B.A. in Psychology from Tel Aviv University.

 Professor Ariely tailors each presentation to the needs of his audience and is not limited to the topics we have listed below: